ERISA Benefits Claims Attorneys

 While The Supreme Court held that a District Court must review ERISA claims de novo, it provided an exception when a benefit plan gives the administrator or fiduciary discretionary authority to determine eligibility for benefits or to construe the terms of the plan.
 This has become known as the “Firestone exception” and led to many benefit plans inserting language into their agreements to prevent de novo review.

 Contact an ERISA Benefits Claims Attorney Today

-Do you need help with an ERISA benefits claim?
-You should not wait to contact Abell and Capitan Law.
+Do you need help with an ERISA long term disability benefits claim?
+You should not wait to contact Abell and Capitan Law to get the knowledgeable legal counsel you need on your side.
 Our firm understands the most effective ways of handling ERISA claims so we can help clients recover all of the benefits they need and deserve.
 Call (267) 419-7888 or contact us online to receive a free consultation.